- Your Government

 - Stormwater Management Program

 Due to the size of our population, the City of Casa Grande is required to conform to permit requirements for small municipal separate storm sewer systems (MS4 permit.)

-In accordance with the MS4 permit, we recently created and implemented an SWMP intended to eliminate discharges of pollutants which may be transported by stormwater runoff.
+In accordance with the MS4 permit, we recently created and implemented an SWMP intended to eliminate discharges of pollutants that may be transported by stormwater runoff.
 This program will maintain and enforce Minimum Control Measures to ensure compliance with the permit.
-The City’s plan is available to download.
+The City's plan is available to download.

 Our Stormwater Management Program (SWMP) is designed to prevent or reduce the pollutants in our stormwater runoff in order to protect the washes, streams, and retention basins.

 - Properly dispose of pet waste and litter

 - Wash your vehicle at a car wash

 - Use the proper amount of fertilizer on your plants

 The City will implement an inclusive education and outreach program to reach a diverse population about how community members can take action to keep our water resources clean.

 The City will ensure that the public participation program focuses on all community members.
 All stormwater meetings and events will be publicized and open to the public.